ctrf-io/playwright-ctrf-json-reporter/README.md

 })
 ```

-#### Supported Formats:
+#### Supported Formats

-Both JPEG and PNG formats are supported and only the last screenshot attached from each test will be included in the report.
+Both JPEG and PNG formats are supported, only the last screenshot attached from each test will be included in the report.

-#### Size Considerations:
+#### Size Considerations

 Base64-encoded image data can greatly increase the size of your report, it's recommended to use screenshots with a lower quality setting (less than 50%) to reduce file size, particularly if you are generating JPEG images.
-This trade-off between image quality and file size can help keep your reports more manageable.

 ### Browser

-The `browser` option allows you to include browser in your test report.
-You will need to extend Playwright's test object to capture and attach browser metadata.
-Here's an example of how you can do this:
+You can include browser information in your test report.
+You will need to extend Playwright's test object to capture and attach browser metadata for each test:

 ```javascript
 // tests/helpers.ts